usdot-fhwa-stol/carma-platform/Contributing.md

 * The name of this branch starts with hotfix/ followed by its version.
 For example, **hotfix/v0.1.1.**

 ## The End
-Hope this guide helps you get started in contributing to the CARMA project!
+Hope this guide helps you get started in contributing to the CARMAPlatform project!